-The Sampling and Analysis Plan (SAP), dated July 23, 2019 (revised), is included as Attachment L-8 and outlines sampling efforts to be undertaken for dredge materials, JG SW residuals, TBM materials, and upland materials.
-The MMP will be updated when data is received.
+The Sampling and Analysis Plan (SAP), dated August 15, 2019 (revised), is included as Attachment L-9 and outlines sampling efforts to be undertaken for dredge materials, JG SW residuals, TBM materials, and onshore materials.
+The MMP will be updated when the analytical and physical data is received.

-Baseline characterization environmental sampling of the marine portion of the project will be conducted by HRCP in order to evaluate reuse and disposal options for materials anticipated to be encountered during construction activities.
-HRCP's environmental sampling will be conducted concurrent with supplemental geotechnical investigation activities scheduled for fall of 2019.
-HRCP is awaiting receipt of the Nationwide Permit 6 before proceeding.
-The VMRC permit #2019-0921, applied for as part of the Nationwide Permit 6, received on July 22, 2019.
+Baseline characterization environmental sampling of the marine portion of the Project will be conducted by HRCP to evaluate reuse and disposal options for materials anticipated to be encountered during construction activities.
+HRCP's environmental sampling will be conducted concurrent with supplemental geotechnical investigation activities scheduled for fall of 2019 thru first quarter 2020.
+The VMRC permit (Permit #2019-0921) was applied for as part of the Nationwide Permit 6, and received on July 22, 2019.